 They will need Nordic ski poles, which have a more ergonomic grip than alpine poles, are longer and have a triangular shaped basket.
 Classic ski poles should be long enough to fit snugly in the armpits when standing up nice and tall.
 Skate ski poles should be a bit longer, approximately chin to nose high.

 Still have questions? email [email protected].

 Arlberg Sports Haus and Der Sportsmann carry new gear, Arlberg Sports Haus does seasonal rentals and used gear is available via Craigslist, the LWSC facebook Buy & Sell page, your neighbor and the LWSC Gear Swap.

-Registration Fees go towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team Head Coaches, Devo and Senior Coaches and a portion of the Youth Program Director's wages.
+Registration Fees go towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team Head Coaches, Summer Coaches, Devo and Senior Coaches and a portion of the Ski Education Director's wages.